HadesGuard/0g-ai-agent-idea/AI_RESTAKING_AGENT.md

-# AI-Powered Restaking Optimization Agent: Implementation Steps & Demo
+# AI-Powered Restaking Optimization Agent: Implementation & Demo

-This document outlines the detailed **implementation steps** and a **demonstration guide** for the **AI-Powered Restaking Optimization Agent**, a tool designed to automate multi-layer restaking in DeFi, optimize profits, and assess risks.
+This document outlines the detailed **implementation** and a **demonstration guide** for the **AI-Powered Restaking Optimization Agent**, a tool designed to automate multi-layer restaking in DeFi, optimize profits, and assess risks.

 ---